David Plante: Work

 He has been published extensively including in The New Yorker and The Paris Review and various literary magazines.

 Honours

-Plante is a fellow of the Royal Society of Literature.
+Plante is a fellow of the Royal Society of Literature, elected in 2002.
 Among his other honours are: Henfield Fellow, University of East Anglia, 1975; British Arts Council Grant, 1977; Guggenheim Fellowship, 1983; American Academy and Institute of Arts and Letters Award, 1983.

 He is an Ambassador for the LGBT Committee of the New York Public Library.